Kirk-Brown/portfolio/README.md

 **Purchasing and Operations Analyst, Pivot Cycles (_August 2018 - June 2020_)**
 - Purchased components based on inventory levels and sales forecast with approval limit of $250,000.
 - Managed inventory levels for assigned items with lead times ranging from 60-150 days.
-- Responsible for item number and BOM creation and maintenance in Microsoft Dynamics GP.
+- Responsible for item number and BOM creation in Microsoft Dynamics GP.
 - Communicated with vendors to arrange shipments and ensure timely delivery of goods.
 - Worked with accounting to release timely payment to vendors and resolve invoice discrepancies.
 - Reviewed and managed open orders and vendor performance to identify potential vendor risks.